Scusemua/Wukong/README.md

 *This section is currently under development...*

+While this branch contains the latest code release, the documentation in this readme is not necessarily up-to-date.
+The code itself has a fair amount of documentation (in particular, the AWS Lambda Task Executor has a large amount of comments) though.

 ### The Static Scheduler

 Generally speaking, a user submits a job by calling the `.compute()` function on an underlying Dask collection.
 Support for Dask's asynchronous `client.compute()` API is coming soon.